Hans L'Orange Field: History

 Hans L'Orange Field began as a recreation area for Oahu Sugar Co. workers.
 Originally known as Oahu Sugar Co.
 Field, it was later named after the manager who, in 1924, convinced the company to give up several acres of cane field, to create the recreation area.
+The renaming officially occurred in 1955.
+Originally the company maintained ownership of the field but in 1968, ownership was transferred to the city of Waipahu.
+A smokestack from the original Oahu Sugar factory is located just outside the center field fence, with vog regularly being in the environs of the stadium, which has been viewed by baseball fans to give it an eerie atmosphere at night games.